-Avalon is also continuing to evaluate the opportunity to apply innovative new extraction technologies to recover rare earths and other critical minerals from historic mine wastes including acid mine drainage.
+Avalon is also continuing to evaluate the opportunity to apply innovative new extraction technologies to recover rare earths and other critical minerals from historic mine wastes including acid mine drainage at other closed mine sites.
 There are many such sites in North America where the waste may contain critical minerals that had no value when the mine was in operation but do today.

 Management sees enormous growth potential in this emerging sector and good opportunities for accessing capital from the many government programs oriented towards cleantech development and from the growing international Impact/ESG investment community.
-This is also consistent with the growing interest in establishing the "Circular Economy" through innovative recycling of waste materials.
+This is also consistent with the increasing interest in establishing the "Circular Economy" through innovative recycling of waste materials.

-Government is increasingly committed to supporting the establishment of new critical minerals supply chains in Canada including in Ontario where the Province just announced the creation of a new critical minerals strategy on March 10th.
-Avalon is continuing to support the efforts of policymakers to implement needed regulatory changes to recognize critical minerals as a unique sub-sector of the mineral industry.
+Government is increasingly committed to supporting the establishment of new critical minerals supply chains in Canada.
+Subsequent to the end of the Quarter, the Government of Ontario announced its new Industrial Strategy to support establishing electric vehicle and battery manufacturing capacity in the Province including battery materials supply chains.
+Avalon is continuing to support the efforts of policymakers to implement needed regulatory changes to recognize many critical minerals as a unique low risk sub-sector of the mineral industry.
 Central to this need is recognizing the importance of bulk sampling at the early stages of exploration to determine if the mineralization of economic interest can be efficiently processed to make a product that will be accepted in the market.

-In February, 2021, the Company entered into a binding letter of intent (the "LOI") to purchase ownership of 2333382 Ontario Inc. ("233382"), a private Ontario corporation which owns four industrial minerals properties and a demonstration-scale processing plant located at Matheson, Ontario.
-Among the industrial minerals property assets owned by 2333382 is an asset transfer agreement giving 2333382 the right to acquire full title to the mining leases of the former phosphate mine on the Cargill Carbonatite Complex near Kapuskasing, Ontario.
+In February, 2021, the Company entered into a binding letter of intent (the "LOI") to purchase ownership of 2333382 Ontario Inc. ("2333382"), a private Ontario corporation which owns four industrial minerals properties and a demonstration-scale processing plant located at Matheson, Ontario.
+The asset owned by 2333382 of most interest to Avalon is an asset transfer agreement giving 2333382 the right to acquire full title to the mining leases of the former phosphate mine on the Cargill Carbonatite Complex near Kapuskasing, Ontario.
 This carbonatite complex hosts significant concentrations of a number of critical minerals including rare earths and scandium, contained both in the bedrock and in the mine tailings.

-Work done by 2333382 has demonstrated that the estimated 12.5 million tonnes of tailings contain phosphate levels ranging from 15-20% P_2O_5 and can be sold "as is" for use in various agricultural fertilizer products.
-Sales of these phosphate-rich tailings are already generating revenues for 2333382 with considerable potential for growth as demand for phosphate mineral products is increasing.
+Work done by 2333382 has demonstrated that the estimated 12.5 million tonnes of tailings contain phosphate levels ranging from 15-20% P2O5 and can be sold "as is" for use in various agricultural fertilizer products.
+Some sales of these phosphate-rich tailings are already generating revenues for 2333382 with considerable potential for growth as demand for phosphate mineral products is increasing.
 Analytical work done by 2333382 and Avalon on the tailings to date indicates the presence of significant concentrations of rare earths, scandium and zirconium, which preliminary testwork indicates will be recoverable through additional processing of the tailings.
 This provides significant potential for future revenue growth.

-The total purchase price to be paid by the Company will be \$16 million, payable in a combination of cash and common shares of Avalon over a period of two years.
-The initial payment of \$200,000 in cash and the issuance of 1,000,000 common shares have been made during the Quarter.
-The balance of the purchase price will be made in four instalments on the following schedule:
+The total purchase price to be paid by the Company will be \$16 million, payable in a combination of cash and common shares of Avalon over a period of two years assuming the Cargill site title is secured.
+The initial payment of \$200,000 in cash and the issuance of 1,000,000 common shares were made in February.
+The agreement called for the balance of the purchase price to be made in four instalments over two years (assuming the Letter of Credit ("LoC") needed to secure title to the Cargill Mining Leases is successfully secured).